DanushArun/employee-dashboard/DATABASE_SETUP.md

    - The dashboard will open in your default browser
    - Default URL: http://localhost:8501
    - Check console for any error messages

+2. **Testing with Sample Data**
+   - The dashboard requires employee role information to display correctly
+   - Sample data is generated with roles based on employee ID pattern
+   - Employee IDs starting with 'Z' are assigned as Zone Leaders
+   - All other employee IDs are assigned as R Cadres
+   - You can modify this logic in migrate_data.py if needed

 2. **Real-time Updates**
    - The dashboard automatically refreshes data every 60 seconds